roitraining/kbernetes-onboard/setup/README.md

 1. A domain you control where you can add DNS entries (this is required for authentication using firebase)
 2. The ability to create GCP projects
+3. The ability to create firebase projects for your GCP projects
-3. At least 3GB space available in cloud shell - some demos use large docker images (you might be able to get away with less if you delete as you go)
+4. At least 3GB space available in cloud shell - some demos use large docker images (you might be able to get away with less if you delete as you go)
-4. A docker id/login
+5. A docker id/login

 # Prerequisites before you run the setup script:

 You must do the following:

 1. Create a new google cloud project to host the onboard example
-2. Use the cloud console to create an empty Firestore database in the US Region WARNING!
+2. Use the cloud console to create an empty Firestore database in native mode in the US Region.
+    WARNING!
 If you don't create the firestore db before you run the setup script, you will have to start again in a new project: the appengine deployment will (at least at the time of writing) permanently configure your project to use datastore instead.
-3. Run the following command in cloud shell in your new project to create a static ip called 'hip-local':
+3. Run the following command in cloud shell in your new project to create a static ip called 'hip-local' (this will require you to confirm enabling an api):

     gcloud compute addresses create hip-local --global

-4. Find the ip in the console, go to the DNS management screens for a domain name you control and create a DNS entry for hiplocal.[yourdomain.ext] pointing at the hip-local static ip address
+4. Find the ip in the External Ip Addresses section of the console, and hten go to the DNS management screens for a domain name you control and create a DNS entry for:

+ hiplocal.[yourdomain.ext]

+ pointing at the hip-local static ip address.
+Make a note of what you create, as you'll soon need to set it as an environment variable.

 # Setting up the environment and running the script
-1. Open a cloud shell window in your new project and create a new 'hip' directory, then cd into it:
+1. Open a cloud shell window in your new project and clone this repository:

-    mkdir hip
-    cd hip

-2. git clone this repository

     gcloud source repos clone onboard --project=kr-dr-temp-hip

-3. Open the code editor and locate the file frontend/templates/layout.html
+2. Open the code editor and locate the file frontend/templates/layout.html
     - you are about to retrieve code from firebase and paste it in here
-4. Setup a firebase project for your new project
+3. Setup a firebase project for your new GCP project as https://console.firebase.google.com/.
-5. Enable Google login in the authentication section
+    - click 'add project'
+    - select your project in the dropdown
+    - check the box to accept the terms and conditions
+    - click Add Firebase
+    - confirm/choose Pay as You plan (there are no costs in our useage)
+    - click authentication
+    - enable sign in method google (set public name and support email)
-6. Add two domains to the list of authorized domains
+    - Add two domains to the list of authorized domains hiplocal.[yourdomain.ext] [yourprojectid].appspot.com

-    hiplocal.[yourdomain.ext]
-    [yourprojectid].appspot.com

-7. Copy the web setup config from firebase
+    - Click Web Setup button (at top right)  and opy the web setup config
-8. Paste the config you copied from firebase over the matching section in layout.html (It is at the end of the head section).
+4. Paste the config you copied from firebase over the matching section in layout.html (It is at the end of the head section).
-9. cd into the setup directory in cloud shell
+5. return to cloud shell and cd into the setup directory
-10. Export a variable to hold the  domain name you created earlier
+6. Export a variable to hold the domain name you created earlier (without the [])

-export MYDOMAIN=<hiplocal.yourdomain.ext>
+export MYDOMAIN=[hiplocal.yourdomain.ext]

-11. Check that it was set correctly:
+10. Check that it was set correctly:

 echo $MYDOMAIN

 # WARNING!
 You are about to run the setup script.
-It should complete all the key steps,
-# but may have a permission problem with deploying the appengine application.
-If so,
-# look at the error message and assign the service account the necessary permissions
-# Then cd to frontend and  run "gcloud app deploy".
-# When that completes, do the same with the backend folder.
+At the time of writing, it runs to
+# completion and all steps succeed, but the cloud is always changing.
+Be careful to watch
+# for error messages as it runs so that you can backfill anything that failed.
+The script does # the following:
+    - enables apis
+    - creates a bucket for images, uploads files and sets permissions
+    - deploys a cloud function to resize and approve images
+    - rewrites the demo instructions and code samples to use your domain and projects
+    - commits changes, creats a repo in your project and pushes the modified code and instructions
+    - Deploys the app to AppEngine so that you can use it to create some content for the website before the onboard.

-12. Run the following commands to run the setup script
+11. Run the following commands to run the setup script

 chmod +x setup.sh
 ./setup.sh